-Through the NHS Genomic Medicine Service, Whole Genome Sequencing is now available on the NHS for certain conditions where the scientific evidence shows it can help improve patient care.
+Through the NHS Genomic Medicine Service, whole genome sequencing is now available for certain conditions where the scientific evidence shows it can help improve patient care.
 Your healthcare professional will provide further information and you will be able to ask questions before you decide whether to have the test.